Migraine Hats: Can They Help? | MyMigraineTeam

 Holding or securing an ice pack to the head or neck is something people with migraine have been doing for ages.
 Modern migraine hats aim to make things easier by securing cold or hot packs for you on your pain points.
 You simply put on the hat — no need to hold anything in place.

 One small study in 1988 looked at the efficacy of a device called the Migra-lief apparatus, which delivered both heat and cold to the wearer.
-The apparatus was found to reduce pain severity in 15 of the 20 study participants with migraines.
+The apparatus was found to reduce pain severity in 15 of the 20 study participants with migraine.

 Anecdotal Evidence